-Brownsville LPG Terminaling Services Agreement-TransMontaigne Inc. We have a terminaling and transportation services agreement with TransMontaigne Inc. relating to our Brownsville, Texas facilities that will expire on March 31, 2010.
-Under this agreement, TransMontaigne Inc. agreed to throughput at our Brownsville facilities certain minimum volumes of natural gas liquids that will result in minimum revenue to us of approximately \$1.6 million per year.
+Brownsville LPG Terminaling Services Agreement-TransMontaigne Inc. We have a terminaling and transportation services agreement with TransMontaigne Inc. relating to our Brownsville, Texas facilities that will expire on March 31, 2011.
+Either party may terminate the agreement at the end of the initial term without an early termination payment by providing at least 30 days' prior written notice to the other party.
+After the initial term, the terminaling services agreement will automatically renew for subsequent one-month periods, subject to either party's right to terminate with thirty days' notice prior to the end of the then current renewal term.
+Under this agreement, TransMontaigne Inc. agreed to throughput at our Brownsville facilities certain minimum volumes of natural gas liquids that will result in minimum revenue to us of approximately \$1.3 million per year.
 In exchange for TransMontaigne Inc.'s minimum throughput commitment, we agreed to provide TransMontaigne Inc. approximately 33,000 barrels of LPG storage capacity at our Brownsville facilities.

-Matamoros LPG Terminaling Services Agreement-TransMontaigne Inc. During 2008, we entered into a terminaling and transportation services agreement with TransMontaigne Inc. relating to our natural gas liquids storage facility in Matamoros, Mexico that will expire on March 31, 2010.
+Matamoros LPG Terminaling Services Agreement-TransMontaigne Inc. During 2008, we entered into a terminaling and transportation services agreement with TransMontaigne Inc. relating to our natural gas liquids storage facility in Matamoros, Mexico that will expire on March 31, 2011.
+In the event that the Brownsville LPG agreement between us and TransMontaigne Inc. terminates, this terminaling services agreement will also terminate.
 Under this agreement, TransMontaigne Inc. agreed to throughput a volume of natural gas liquids that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$0.6 million per year.
 In exchange for TransMontaigne Inc.'s minimum throughput payments, we agreed to provide TransMontaigne Inc. approximately 7,000 barrels of natural gas liquids storage capacity.

 Brownsville Terminaling Services Agreements-PMI Trading Limited.
-We have multiple terminaling services agreements with PMI Trading Limited, an affiliate of PEMEX, relating to our Brownsville,

-Texas facilities that, if not renewed, will expire between August 31, 2010 and June 30, 2016.
+We have multiple terminaling services agreements with PMI Trading Limited, an affiliate of PEMEX, relating to our Brownsville, Texas facilities that, if not renewed, will expire between January 31, 2013 and June 30, 2016.
 Under these agreements, PMI agreed to throughput and store at our terminals certain minimum volumes of aviation gasoline, diesel, gasoline, jet fuel, distillate, and natural gas liquids.
 We also manage and operate an approximately 18-mile bi-directional pipeline on behalf of PMI.

 Brownsville Terminaling Services Agreement-Morgan Stanley Capital Group.
-We have a terminaling and transportation services agreement with Morgan Stanley Capital Group, relating to our Brownsville, Texas facilities that will expire on October 31, 2010.
-Under this agreement, Morgan Stanley Capital Group agreed to store a specified minimum amount of fuel oils at our terminals that will result in minimum revenue to us of approximately \$1.3 million per year.
-In exchange for its minimum revenue commitment, we agreed to provide Morgan Stanley Capital Group a minimum amount of storage capacity for such fuel oils.
+We had a terminaling services agreement with Morgan Stanley Capital Group, relating to our Brownsville, Texas terminal complex that was terminated effective May 1, 2010.
+The storage capacity under this agreement is now under contract with third parties.
+Under this agreement, Morgan Stanley Capital Group agreed to store a specified minimum amount of fuel oils at our terminals and paid us approximately \$0.4 million, \$1.5 million and \$1.7 million in 2010, 2009 and 2008, respectively.